|

 This segment:

-- recreates paleontologist's Kevin Padian's courtroom testimony that
+recreates paleontologist's Kevin Padian's courtroom

-defines what the term theory
+testimony that defines what the term

-means in science and Miller's testimony as to why no theory is regarded
+as to why no theory is regarded as absolute truth.

-harmful, or occasionally beneficial new trait in a species.
+new trait in a species.

-- recreates Miller's testimony detailing evidence for chromosome fusion in
+recreates Miller's testimony detailing evidence for

-the human genome that would explain why humans have one pair fewer chromosomes
+explain why humans have one pair fewer chromosomes

 than the other great apes.